-- Whether the consumer's plan will be available for the next plan year. - Any changes to the plan. - If the plan won't be available, what plan the consumer will be enrolled in for the next plan year.
+- Whether the consumer's plan will be available for the next plan year. - Any changes to the plan. - If the plan won't be available, what plan the consumer will be enrolled in for the next plan year if the consumer doesn't actively choose a different plan.

 You should advise consumers to review the notice and contact the FFM if anything is incorrect.
 If the FFM found that a consumer's household income has changed, the notice will advise the consumer to report the change and obtain updated eligibility results.
 This is very important for consumers who receive financial assistance.
-If consumers' household income exceeds 500 percent of the FPL when the FFMs recheck their data, the FFM will discontinue their eligibility for APTC and CSRs at the end of the coverage year and re-enroll them in a QHP without financial assistance.
+If a consumer's household is no longer eligible for financial assistance, the FFM will discontinue their eligibility for APTC and CSRs at the end of the coverage year and re-enroll them in a QHP without financial assistance.